frank-dspeed/vscode-lit-mustache/README.md

+# DEPRECATED use vscode-inline-html
+This should offer syntax highlighting for inlined mustache template you can get this functionality via other plugins that use the /** html */\`
+Notion

 # lit-mustache README

 This is the README for your extension "lit-mustache".
 After writing up a brief description, we recommend including the following sections.